manuelrujano/modig/README.md

 Please note: the data was normalized by calculating the total mapped reads for each sample, dividing raw counts by this value, and scaling to reads per million (RPM).

-These steps were included the following:
+These steps were the following:

   samtools idxstats 3A.recal.cram > 3A_stats.txt